4pplet/SHKB/README.md

 ![alt text](./readme-images/shkb_lite_mini_a2.jpg "Altium 3D")

 ## Build guide SHKB Full
-The SHKB Full is designed with production at JLC in mind.
-This was much easier and more realistic when the project began, but with the current silicon shortage, it's next to impossible to get these made at a resonable cost, and many parts is out of stock at JLC.

 The PCB is designed to use this build up:
 ![alt text](./readme-images/JLC2313.jpg "JLC2313")